jmcnally17/pacman-old/README.md

 Each ghost moves in their random pattern when a power up is eaten by Pac-Man, which slows the ghosts down while they are in their scared state.
 During this scared phase, the scatter-hunt cycle timer is paused and resumes once the scared timer duration is up.
 If a power up is eaten while the effects of a previous power up still linger, the scared phase simply starts again with a fresh timer.
 The duration of this scared timer depends on what level the player is currently in.
 It starts off at 7 seconds in level 1 and subsequently decreases by half a second every level up until it reaches 0 seconds in level 15.
 After which, the power ups will essentially have no effect, other than adding 50 points to the player's score.

 They also move in their random pattern when in retreating mode which occurs when Pac-Man collides with them when they are scared.
-This mode lasts for 3 seconds, during which the collision mechanics of Pac-Man and that particular ghost are deactivated and the ghosts speed is increased.
+This mode lasts for 3 seconds, during which the collision mechanics of Pac-Man and that particular ghost are deactivated and the ghost's speed is increased.
 After the 3 seconds are up, the ghost returns to the hunt and scatter cycle.
-During the ghosts random pattern, anytime they encounter a crossroads, they will pick a direction at random using Javascripts in built `Math.random()` function.
+During the ghost's random pattern, anytime they encounter a crossroads, they will pick a direction at random using Javascripts in built `Math.random()` function.

 ### Scattering